-Our theory of coiled-coils42 relies on a geometric relation between the interface residues by which the individual helices associate.
+Our theory of coiled-coils [?] relies on a geometric relation between the interface residues by which the individual helices associate.
 A simple modification allows the constraint to be modified to devise barrel-like structures, which are open in the middle.
-But it is considerably more complicated to devise a constraint equally compatible with two distinct states which must be accommodated in an iris-like structure.
-In the simple coiled-coil theory an interaction surface on the individual helices (such as the stripe of leucine residues in a leucine zipper) defines the coiledcoil geometry.
+But it is considerably more complicated to devise a constraint equally compatible with two distinct states which must be accomodated in an iris-like structure.
+In the simple coiled-coil theory an interaction surface on the individual helices (such as the stripe of leucine residues in a leucine zipper) defines the coiled-coil geometry.
 Our hypothesis for the general problem of forming an iris is that two distinct interaction surfaces (with different values of $\hat{\tau}$) must necessarily exist, which specify distinct coiled-coil geometries corresponding to the open and closed states.
 In the context of the cusCFBA system, the periplasmic subunits cusB and cusF could bind to one or the other interaction surface so as to control the state of the channel subunit cusC.
+This hypothesis is will be tested experimentally in the McEvoy laboratory.